mcosovic/JuliaGrid.jl/docs/src/powerSystem/model.md

 * `dcModel`
 * `basePower`.

 The method [`powerSystem()`](@ref powerSystem) returns the composite type `PowerSystem` with all fields.
 The fields `bus`, `branch`, `generator` hold the data related to buses, branches and generators, respectively.
-Subtypes `acModel` and `dcModel` store vectors and matrices obtained based on the power system topology and parameters.
+Fields `acModel` and `dcModel` store vectors and matrices obtained based on the power system topology and parameters.
 The base power of the system is kept in the field `basePower`, given in volt-ampere unit.
 JuliaGrid supports three modes to build the composite type `PowerSystem`:
 * using built-in functions,
 * using HDF5 file format,
 * using [Matpower](https://matpower.org) case files.